MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-capabilities-in-onedrive-and-sharepoint-online-in-office-365.md

 # Multi-Geo Capabilities in OneDrive and SharePoint Online in Office 365

 With multi-geo capabilities in OneDrive and SharePoint Online, your organization can expand its Office 365 presence to multiple geographic regions and/or countries within your existing tenant.
-This feature is currently in preview.
-Reach out to your Microsoft Account Team to sign up your Multi-National Company for the OneDrive Multi-Geo preview.
+Reach out to your Microsoft Account Team to sign up your Multi-National Company for OneDrive for Business Multi-Geo.

 With OneDrive Multi-Geo, you can provision and store data at rest in the geo locations that you've chosen to meet data residency requirements, and at the same time unlock your global roll out of modern productivity experiences to your workforce.